calliope-project/calliope/doc/user/formulation.rst

       capacity:
          renewables: ['>=', 0.8]

 This is a minimal example that forces at least 80% of the installed capacity to be renewables.
-To activate the output group constraint, the ``output:`` key underneath ``group_fraction:`` can be set in the same way, or ``demand_power_peak:`` to activate the fraction of peak power demand group constraint.
+To activate the output group constraint, the ``output`` setting underneath ``group_fraction`` can be set in the same way, or ``demand_power_peak`` to activate the fraction of peak power demand group constraint.

 ..
 TODO ignored_techs option